-Bid Assistance Construction Observation SWPPP Book Preparation Project Closeout assigned to a project, they are dedicated to that particular project until completed.
-Our team believes this as a core principle in our vision of client care standards.
+Bid Assistance Construction Observation SWPPP Book Preparation Project Closeout principle in our vision of client care standards.
 The project team assembled is dedicated to meeting the needs of the City of Isle of Palms.
 Thomas & Hutton's Mount Pleasant office is staffed with over 80 employees that are always easily accessible.
 Our dedicated project team has an abundance of employees and technical resources available to meet client demands, schedules, and budgets.
 Employees and resources can be brought in, as necessary, to complete the required tasks, should the situation warrant.
 As our team has succeeded in the past, we will assure that project tasks are efficiently completed according to the project scope, schedule, and budget.